Bringing Graphs to the Table: Zero-shot Node Classification via Tabular Foundation Models

-\textbf{TabPFN.} For all our experiments, we use the newest version of TabPFN at the time of writing, TabPFNv2.
+\textbf{TabPFN.} For all our experiments, we use the newest version of TabPFN at the time of writing.
 For each TabPFN model, we subsample 2500 random labelled rows and 400 columns.
 To account for the imbalance in the number of feature-encoding columns vs.\ the number of structure-encoding columns, 300 of 400 columns are sampled from feature encodings and 100 are sampled from structure encodings.

 Since TabPFN natively supports at most ten classes, we adopt the error-correcting output code (ECOC) strategy~\citep{dietterich1994error} suggested by~\citet{tabpfnv2}, which splits tasks with more than ten classes into $B$ subtasks of at most ten classes each.
 Our subsampling strategy is applied independently to each subtask and aggregated outputs form one predictor in the ensemble selection.
-As the ECOC-strategy generally needs at least $\ceil{n_\text{classes} / 9}$ to ensure coverage, we do not apply TabPFN models on the dataset, if $B < \ceil{n_\text{classes} / 9}$ (and the dataset has more than 10 classes), relying on LinearGNNs with ensemble selection.
-For $B \geq 5$, TabPFN models are used on all datasets.
+Given $C$ classes, the ECOC-strategy generally needs at least $\ceil{C / 9}$ subproblems to ensure coverage; we do not apply TabPFN models on the dataset with $B < \ceil{C / 9}$.

-\textbf{LinearGNNs.} The eight additional LinearGNNs in TabGFM are each based on one of the eight node-level encodings presented in Section \ref{sec:method/encodings}.
-We normalize the outputs $\mathbf{l} = (l_c)_{c \in C}$ of the LinearGNNs before ensembling using the following proportional scaling, which maps the smallest logit to $0$:
+\textbf{LinearGNNs.} The eight additional LinearGNNs in \tabgfm are each based on one of the eight node-level encodings presented in Section \ref{sec:method/encodings}.
+We normalize the outputs $\mathbf{l} = (l_c)_{c \in C}$ of the LinearGNNs before ensembling using the following proportional scaling, which maps the smallest logit to $0$

 This ensures that ensemble models with low weights cannot overrule other ensemble members by predicting unbounded logits with high amplitude.

 \textbf{Ensemble selection.} Our implementation of ensemble selection~\citep{caruana2004ensemble} samples models with replacement, breaks ties (during the greedy selection) randomly and implements early stopping, i.e.\ it picks the first model configuration in the history that achieved the best possible (accuracy) score on the held-out predictions.
 We used $k$-fold cross-validation to generate held-out predictions for all labeled nodes $L$.
 For TabPFN-based models, we use two folds and five folds for LinearGNNs.